razancodes/Take-Home-Assignment-MediCamo-Bench/audit/AUDIT_SUMMARY.md

 - **Silent Medication Parsing Failures (`null_structured_with_raw`)**:
   Dozens of medications (e.g., *inj erypeg 50mcg*, *sugary dm 100/10/500*, *ab phyllin sr tablet*) have a raw `rx_med_name` but their parsed `medicine_name`, `generic_name`, and `medicine_status` are explicitly `null`.
 Relying on the structured `generic_name` for medication reconciliation will result in massive recall failures.

-## 2. Cherry-Picked Clinical Contradictions
+## 2. Selected Clinical Contradictions

 By comparing the raw free-text fields with the structured arrays, we discovered direct contradictions where the structured data dangerously hallucinates or misrepresents the clinician's notes.